 The reviewer goes on to say that Leslie, 'on the other hand, displays infinite love and patience with her husband, proving that — as was also shown in the faith-based film War Room — Jesus makes an ideal marriage counselor.'
 I know the validity of Erika Christensen's portrayal of Leslie, because part of my own bride Joyce's testimony is that one of her co-workers said, about a year after Joyce gave her life to the Lord, that Joyce's changed life was the first miracle the woman had ever seen.

 Also, the reviewer is leaving out the fact that both lead actors are much more nuanced than his review implies.
-Lee is very caring and loving at times, and it's clear that his investigation into the resurrection of Jesus Christ is an attempt to save what he perceives to be a crumbling marriage.
+Lee is very caring and loving at times, especially as a father, and it's clear that his investigation into the resurrection of Jesus Christ is an attempt to save what he perceives to be a crumbling marriage.
 He is deeply moved when he discovers something he didn't know about his father, played by Robert Forster.
-On the other side, Leslie certainly expresses the pain Lee is causing her through his attacks on Christianity, she raises her voice in numerous scenes, and at one point kicks Lee out for the night.
+On the other side, Leslie certainly expresses the pain Lee is causing her through his attacks on Christianity, she breaks down crying over her fear of losing her marriage, she raises her voice in numerous scenes, and at one point kicks Lee out for the night.

 One of the charming elements of the film is the detailing of the 80s: He drives a Trans Am with his massive mop flopping over his wide collars.
 He and his wife have worked out code for his pager.
+Bill Hybel's church (Willow Creek) sings a Keith Green song.
 A fast call back to the editor is from a creatively marked pay phone.
 He pops open a flip top soda can.
 (I whispered to Joyce: "Hope that didn't take too many takes!")
 And my favorite: "How many licks does it take to get to the center of a Tootsie-Pop?
 The world may never know."

 At the end of the day that's how Lee Strobel's atheist friend, aptly played by Brett Rice, puts it to him.
 We'll never know everything.
 It takes faith to believe or not to believe.
 If you're leaning toward disbelief I challenge you to see this film without presuppositions.
 If you still have questions read the book of the same title upon which the film is based.
 I have more ideas about faith at www.RichDrama.com/MyPassion.